jerry871002/jerry871002.github.io/content/posts/k8s-journey.md

 The project worked and it scaled, but I knew I was just going through the motions without grasping the underlying concepts.
 It felt like trying to solve a puzzle blindfolded.

-Around the same time, there was another course called *Seminar in Computer Science*, designed to help us practice research and academic writing in preparation for our thesis.
+Later in early 2023, there was another course called *Seminar in Computer Science*, designed to help us practice research and academic writing in preparation for our thesis.
 My advisor offered several Kubernetes-related topics for us to explore: service mesh, cluster networking, and more.

 I deliberately avoided them.